Henri Mordacq: 1914

 In August 1914, Mordacq was chief of staff of general Archinard's 1st Reserve Corps Group in the Eastern Army.
 When the Germans breached the French lines through Belgium, he asked for a frontline command and became commander of the famous 159th Regiment of Alpine Infantry.
 He immediately partook in the Battle of the Frontiers and his regiment participated in ending the German advance in the Vosges before the First Battle of the Marne led to the Race to the Sea.
 He then took command of the defence of Arras, the key to the sea and again halted the German advance there, which led to the front's stabilisation and the start of trench warfare.

 1915

-Promoted to colonel, he took command of the 90th Brigade which witnessed on 22 April 1915 the first chemical attack in history.
+Promoted to colonel, he took command of the 90th Brigade, within 45th Infantry Division (France), which witnessed on 22 April 1915 the first chemical attack in history.
 His troops stood firm in the following weeks and retook lost ground.